cybercampus-se/cybercampus-se.github.io/content/docs/thesis/_index.md

 # Thesis topics

-We welcome students to perform thesis studies in our Hacking Lab.
+We supervise students to perform thesis studies in our lab.
 Below is a list of available research topics.
-After selecting your study topic, you send your application [here](apply-thesis).
+After selecting a study topic, you [develop](develop) your proposal.

 ## Vulnerability research